admoliveira/exchange-rate/README.md

 # Exchange Rate

 ## Overview
 `exchange-rate` is a service that provides exchange rate information via a REST API.
-It integrates with two external APIs to fetch exchange rate data:
+It integrates with two external APIs to fetch data:
 - https://exchangerate.host
 - https://exchangeratesapi.io